from typing import Optional, Tuple

 Returns:

-The estimated runoff
+The runoff estimation. (mm)

 # Model Calulations

-runoff = np.zeros_like(precip_inch)
+runoff = np.zeros_like(rainfall)

-S02 = 1000 / cn - 10
+S02 = 1000 / curve_number - 10

 S005 = 1.33 * S02**1.15